MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/support-for-interface-collections.md

 1.  **Vendor-supplied callback routines**

     If the vendor has registered a callback routine with the [USB Generic Parent Driver (Usbccgp.sys)](usb-common-class-generic-parent-driver.md), the generic parent driver gives precedence to the callback routine, and allows the callback routine to group interfaces rather than using some other method.
-For more information on the enumeration of interface collection using vendor-supplied callback routines, see [Customizing Enumeration of Interface Collections for Composite Devices](custom-enumeration-of-interface-collections-by-vendor-supplied-callbac.md).
+For more information on the enumeration of interface collection using vendor-supplied callback routines, see [Enumeration of Interface Collections on USB Composite Devices](support-for-interface-collections.md).

 2.  **Union Functional Descriptors**